What Is a SEP IRA?

 3. Set up a SEP IRA account for each employee.

 Keep in mind that these are just the basic steps.
-Visit the IRS website for more details on how to establish a SEP.
+Visit the IRS website or consult a tax professional for more details on how to establish a SEP.

 How much can you contribute to a SEP IRA?

-• If you’re participating in a SEP plan and withdraw your money prior to age 59½ you’re generally subject to income tax and a 10% penalty.
-After age 59½ you’ll be subject to income tax but no penalty.
+If you’re participating in a SEP plan and withdraw your money prior to age 59½, you’re generally subject to income tax and a 10% penalty.
+After age 59½ you’ll be subject to income tax but no early withdrawal penalty.

 How do I know if a SEP IRA is right for me?

-Given the high contribution limits, a SEP IRA may be a great option if you’re a one-person shop.
-SEP IRAs can be easy to set up and administer, which is probably music to your ears if you run your own business.
-Generally speaking, they also have low administrative costs and allow you to contribute on your own terms each year.
+Given the high contribution limits, a SEP IRA may be a great option if you’re self-employed.
+For business owners, SEPs can be easy to set up and administer, as they usually have low administrative costs and allow you to contribute on your own terms each year.

 If you have questions on whether a SEP IRA is right for you, consult a financial advisor or tax professional.
-You can also visit IRS.gov for more information.
+You can also refer to the IRS's SEP FAQ webpage for more information.